-The Authority holds £4.9m in investments as at 31 March 2017.
+The Authority holds £1m in fixed investments as at 31 March 2018.
 The Treasury Management Strategy establishes limits on investments that can be placed greater than one year, based on the core cashflow forecast.
 This is to ensure there are sufficient funds available to meet future capital commitments.
+All sums owing are due to be paid in less than one year.

 The in-house treasury team also monitor short-term liquidity on a daily basis to ensure there are adequate funds easily accessible to cover in-year payments such as precepts, salaries, payments to suppliers and central government.
-The maturity analysis of investments held at 31 March 2017 was as follows: